ziicreater/socketcluster-client-ue4/README.md

 *Note : Any OS currently not supported will be added in the future.*

 ## Current Roadmap
-- Publish To UE4 Marketplace
+- Write Documentation For Blueprint
-- Write Documentation For Blueprint & C++
+- Write Documentation For C++
+- Release Example Projects To Marketplace
 - Connection to a secure connection (https / wss) not fully working yet
-- Release Example Projects To Marketplace
+- Add more platforms,

 ## UE4 Versions